 2 tablespoons ground flaxseed

-2 tablespoons soya milk or other non-dairy milk
+2 tablespoons soya milk or other non-dairy

 1 tablespoon vanilla extract